josh-cobble/Recyclemania-/README.md

 Note: the user will be prompted with a fun fact after they answer a question.
 These can act like 'hints' and can help the user answer upcoming questions.
 These also help the user learn about recycling.

 INSTRUCTIONS:
+1. download the src file in this repo
-1. When the program launches, it will show 2 buttons, one displaying "learn" and one displaying "quiz"
+2. When the program launches, it will show 2 buttons, one displaying "learn" and one displaying "quiz"

 Quiz:
 1. a question will display on the center on the screen, underneath it will display the choices as buttons, click the one displaying the correct answer